A.C.S.B. - FAQs

-Once enrolled in the program, students are required to pay the registration fees for individual courses as set by the University Of Toronto School Of Continuing Studies.
-Current prices are approximately $750 per course.
+Once enrolled in the program, students are required to pay the registration fees for individual courses as set by the University of Toronto School of Continuing Studies.
+Current prices are approximately $795 per course.

 How Do I Register?

 Students need to download the A.C.S.B.
 Application Form.
 Completed registration forms can be scanned and emailed to firstname.lastname@example.org or sent by mail to: Surety Association of Canada, 6299 Airport Road, Suite 709, Mississauga, ON L4V 1N3.